iBurnApp/iBurn-Data/README.md

 This module merges camp ids nested in the Playa Events API Event feed (some Events have a **hosted_by_camp** parameter, which reveals **name** and **id** of the host camp) into a JSON listing of camps.

+# Warping Map Data Between Years

+We used [OpenJUMP](http://www.openjump.org) to create a warp vector between the boundary points from 2013->2014, and then warped all the data for 2013->2014 from that same vector.
+Check out the `.jmp` file...

 # TODO

 * Cleanup this README